mediocregopher/blog.mediocregopher.com/static/src/follow.md

 </script>

+(HINDSIGHT NOTE: We're like three posts in since I set the mailing list up, and GMail is already marking me as spam.
+So... check your spam folders folks!)

 ## Option 2: RSS

 RSS is the classic way to follow any blog.
 It comes from a time before